amirkhan23/Article/HealthCheckAPI.md

     }
 }
 ```
-> rabbitMQHealthStatus() Method check the health of RabbitMQ by make a **connection** with RabbitMQ server, because there are many way to check health of RabbitMQ but these is simplest way to check health of RabbitMQ
+> rabbitMQHealthStatus() Method check the health of RabbitMQ by making a **connection** with RabbitMQ server because there are many ways to check the health of RabbitMQ but this is simplest way to check the health of RabbitMQ.
+>
 >**if** there is no error in connection making return **true**
 >**else** return **false**.